 1> store the sidelink grant provided by RRC as a configured sidelink grant;

+1> If the configured sidelink grant is not on Dedicated SL-PRS resource pool:

-1> initialise or re-initialise the configured sidelink grant to determine PSCCH duration(s) and PSSCH duration(s) and SL-PRS transmission occasion(s) according to sl-TimeOffsetCG-Type1 and sl-TimeResourceCG-Type1, and to reoccur with sl-periodCG for transmissions of multiple MAC PDUs and SL-PRS(s) according to clause 8.1.2 of TS 38.214 [7].
+2> initialise or re-initialise the configured sidelink grant to determine PSCCH duration(s) and PSSCH duration(s) and SL-PRS transmission occasion(s), if available, according to sl-TimeOffsetCG-Type1 and sl-TimeResourceCG-Type1, and to reoccur with sl-periodCG for transmissions of multiple MAC PDUs and SL-PRS(s) according to clause 8.1.2 of TS 38.214 [7].

+1> If the configured sidelink grant is on Dedicated SL-PRS resource pool:

+2> initialise or re-initialise the configured sidelink grant to determine PSCCH duration(s) and SL-PRS transmission occasion(s) according to sl-TimeOffsetCG-Type1 and sl-TimeResourceCG-Type1, and to reoccur with sl-PRS-periodCG for transmissions of multiple SL-PRS(s) according to clause 8.2.4 of TS 38.214 [7].

 NOTE 1: If the MAC entity is configured with multiple configured sidelink grants, collision among the configured sidelink grants may occur.
 How to handle the collision is left to UE implementation.